Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Bloch measures and uniqueness properties

-\section{Proof of Theorem \ref {thm:SupportBlochmeasure}}
+\paragraph{\bf Proof of Theorem \ref {thm:VertWaveNumber}.}

-In this section we prove Theorem \ref {thm:SupportBlochmeasure}.
-We therefore assume from now on that we are in the situation of that theorem: Assumption \ref {ass:smallnessfrequency} on $\omega>0$ is satisfied and $u$ is a solution of the scattering problem with incoming wave $U_\inc$, which has the wave number $k = (k_1, k_2)$.
+We now provide the proof of Theorem \ref {thm:VertWaveNumber}.
+We therefore assume that: Assumption \ref {ass:smallnessfrequency} on $\omega>0$ is satisfied and $u$ is a solution of the scattering problem with incoming wave $U_\inc$, which has the wave number $k = (k_1, k_2)$.
 In particular, $u$ is a vertically periodic solution of \eqref {eq:Peps} such that $u$ and $u-U_\inc$ satisfy the outgoing wave conditions on the right and on the left.